Weighted power variation of integrals with respect to a Gaussian process: Introduction

-A similar result holds for a subfractional Brownian motion due to Theorem \ref{asconvergence} and Proposition \ref{sfBm3}.
-Corollary \ref{bfBm3} when $K=1$ (the case of fractional Brownian motion) may be compared with Theorem 1 of J.M.\ Corcuera, D.\ Nualart and J.H.C.\ Woerner \cite{CNW2006} where $f$ is a stochastic process, the integral $\smallint_0^tf\,dB_H$, $t\in [0,1]$, is defined pathwise as the Riemann-Stieltjes integral, partition $\kappa_n=(i/n)_{i\in\{0,\dots,n\}}$, convergence holds in probability and with no restrictions on $r$.
+A similar result holds for a subfractional Brownian motion due to Theorem~\ref{asconvergence} and Proposition~\ref{sfBm3}.
+Corollary~\ref{bfBm3} when $K=1$ (the case of fractional Brownian motion $B_H$) may be compared with Theorem~1 of \cite{CNW2006} where $f$ is a stochastic process, the integral $\int_0^tf \,\mathrm{d}B_H$, $t\in [0,1]$, is defined pathwise as the Riemann--Stieltjes integral, partition $\kappa_n=(i/n)_{i\in\{0,\dots,n\}}$, convergence holds in probability and with no restrictions on $r$.